rajesh-nitc/terraform-gcp-foundation/README.md

 # gcp-foundation

 This repo implements a reasonably secure foundation on gcp via terraform.
-It is made up of:
+It is made up of following parts:

 - core foundation (0-5)
 - gke foundation (50-54)